Training at home is no longer a lonely winter slog as wireless-connected home trainers and apps let you race against riders all over the world.

 It’s an easy job to pair the Kickr Snap with Zwift and TrainerRoad via a Garmin ANT+ dongle: you just plug in the dongle, start the apps and the Kickr is available to use.

 The Elite Drivo is a top-drawer, powered, indoor trainer with Bluetooth Smart and ANT+ connectivity that's a cinch to hook up and get riding.
 The Drivo is aimed squarely at the cyclist with plenty of money burning a hole in her jersey pocket and for those with the means I can't imagine a much better training tool.
 It's a shame that the bottom-drawer aesthetic and some needless niggles let it down, because it's otherwise close to perfect.
+And at this clearance price — less than half its original RRP — it's a serious bargain.

 The latest build of the Wahoo Kickr is the best yet, and it's not like it was awful before.
 It's smoother and quieter, and a brilliant bit of kit if you're serious about indoor training.
 Which you'll need to be if you're thinking of forking out a grand.

-Wattbike's new Atom trainer is the first fully connected smart bike trainer that's designed for interactive training on platforms such as Zwift, TrainerRoad and The Sufferfest.
+Wattbike's new Atom trainer was the first fully connected smart bike trainer that's designed for interactive training on platforms such as Zwift, TrainerRoad and The Sufferfest.
 It features controllable resistance via ANT+ and Bluetooth, 22 virtual gears, a big flywheel for a realistic road feel and a fully adjustable gym bike setup that makes it easy for more than one member of the family to use it regularly.
 Wattbike's own app offers in-depth pedalling analysis and the option to try your hand at famous climbs such as Alpe d'Huez.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.